-- The victim has perfect blend of power, sympathy to effectively evoke the victim status without threatening which risks the opposition from strong countervailing vested interests.
+- The victim has a perfect blend of power, sympathy to effectively evoke the victim status without threatening which risks the opposition from strong countervailing vested interests.

-Victimization is a very complex process which has n number of possible elements. whatever interaction may have taken place between offender and ‘victim’ during the commission of the offence, plus any aftereffects arising from this interaction or from the offence itself.
-The second element encompasses ‘the victim’s’ reaction to the offence, including any change in self-perception that may result from it, plus any formal response that s/he may choose to make to it.
+Victimization is a very complex process which has n number of possible elements. whatever interaction may have taken place between an offender and ‘victim’ during the commission of the offense, plus any aftereffects arising from this interaction or from the offense itself.
+The second element encompasses ‘the victim’s’ reaction to the offense, including any change in self-perception that may result from it, plus any formal response that s/he may choose to make to it.
 The third element consists of any further interactions that may take place between ‘the victim’ and others, including the various criminal justice agencies with whom s/he may come into contact as a result of this response.
 Secondary victimization is when this interaction becomes negative in nature.

 Victimology as a field of study is a recently developed sub-discipline of criminology.
 Whereas criminology is very broadly concerned with the study of crime and criminals, victimology focuses equally broadly on crime and its victims.
 As within criminology itself, however, individual victimologists have tended to focus on very different sets of issues, as a result of which a number of variants within the sub-discipline may now be differentiated.
-Victims, victimization and victimology
+Victims, victimization, and victimology

 The position within victimology is further complicated by the fact that the academic study of victimology is closely intertwined with and is consequently almost impossible to disentangle from the similar diverse philosophies and practices that have been adopted by various sets of activists who have championed the cause of victims.
-Further we will see three principal variants within the field of victimology positivist, radical and critical victimology is briefly described.
+Further, we will see three principal variants within the field of victimology positivist, radical and critical victimology is briefly described.